 Here are 10 traditions celebrated around the world that will make you go ‘huh’!

 There is a pre-wedding tradition in Scotland called blackening.
-The ritual involves throwing as many disgusting things at the bride, like rotten eggs, spoilt milk, fish, and basically, anything with a high gross factor is hurled at the poor bride.
+The ritual involves throwing as many disgusting things at the bride, like rotten eggs, spoilt milk, fish, and basically, anything with a high gross factor.
 The custom is a metaphor for the challenging chapters of marriage life and if she can handle the blackening, she’s all set for married life!

-A ritual practiced by couples in Karnataka India where newborns are thrown off of 50-feet-high temples with the belief that this custom brings good health and luck to the babies.
+A ritual practised by couples in Karnataka, India, where newborns are thrown off of 50-feet-high temples with the belief that this custom brings good health and luck to the babies.
 The family members hold out blankets to catch the terrified infants.

 One for sorrow, two for joy.
 In England, it is believed that spotting a solo magpie brings bad luck, and to counteract the prevailing bad luck, you have to salute the magpie.